-Antero Resources and Noble Energy reported increased revenue
+Antero Resources reported revenue increase

 Note that all of the above companies were hedged in 2015 and are hedged in 2016 as well.
 Many other upstream companies are also hedged in 2016 to protect their cash flows.
 These companies include Chesapeake Energy (CHK) and Newfield Exploration (NFX).

 Cabot Oil and Gas’s (COG) revenues fell by ~44% between 1Q15 and 1Q16.
 Apart from lower realized prices, the fact that Cabot’s production actually declined in 1Q16 was another key reason behind the revenue drop.

 COG’s production-curtailing efforts have been driving this production decline.
 We’ll talk more about this later in this series.